 Poor attempt to incorporate aesthetics:

 - When we look at anything and it is out of balance, it is human nature for internal flags go off.
 The woman with too much make-up or the painting hung on the wall at a crooked angle.
 Both make us uncomfortable and this is NOT the state of mind we want a hiring manager to be in when they read our document.

 I work in HR.
 I do not work in the design business.
 When I started thinking about a logo for this website, I went to our web designer with a bottle of his favorite alcohol.
 He was doing graphics for the Indianapolis 500 before he was working with us and this guy’s got chops.
 By his very nature, he is creative 24 /7.
 When he is not creating web designs, he is composing electronic music.
 He took the intent of the blog into consideration and within 10 minutes had what I think is a brilliant idea and design.

 - I didn’t care for old school HR

 - I wanted to keep my personal identity out of the picture (so I would have no fear of telling the truth or ostracizing myself from the traditional HR community)

-The result is the iconic Banksy painting, Flowers and Peace.
+The result is the iconic Banksy painting, Flowers, and Peace.
 A masked rebel going against convention, throwing out the traditional time clock.
 As an HR guy, I would have never come up with something even close and this is why I am not in design.
-If you are thinking about adding creative elements, just remember that your resume will be sitting next to a professional designers.
+If you are thinking about adding creative elements, just remember that your resume will be sitting next to a professional designer.